Story of an MBA dropout – An IITian goes Beyond The MBA Hype

 Introduction

 After graduating from college, we usually follow in the footsteps of those that have “done well” in life.
 Here in India, most of those that have “done well” would have gotten their MBAs right out of college, while some would have gained a couple of years’ work experience and then taken the plunge.
-An MBA being a professional degree, sometimes we fail to analyze whether it would really add value to our careers.

-Some of it by accident and most of it by design, I have, over time, continually analyzed the value that an MBA would add to my professional life, and have consciously taken the decision to not pursue it.
 Through all this time, I have come across people in a similar situation (as mine) falling to peer, parental, or other pressures, and succumbing to the lure of a glittering and shining pot of gold at the end of the MBA road.
-I hope my story drives prospective MBAs towards analyzing their situations better, and coming to a decision that is right for their professional lives.

 The IIT days